 Mr. I agrees with me that these brushes make such a difference in an awesome finish.
 His favorite is the square brush for getting the small details in without getting it on the refinished wood.

-While the cabinet was curing, he decided to tackle the pulls.
+While the cabinet was curing, he tackled painting the pulls.
 They have the original Bakelite marble piece, but the metal was lacking serious lustre.
 They were fair game as they weren’t brass or anything fancy.
 He taped off the Bakelite he wanted to save and then painted the metal using Heirloom White by RustOleum.

 Last, but not least, we finished the wood surfaces he was able to save.
 Since he liked the look I gave my French Country vanity I did not long ago (see HERE), he wanted to do the same effect.
 This is using a white wax to accentuate the grain, but you can use a whitewash with paint like I did too.